 Message from Ksenija

 I ventured into The Pavlovic Today upon realizing that the forum on domestic and global politics run by people who are actually experts in their fields was missing.
-I also wanted to give a voice to young people and to my students at Yale University.
+I also wanted, at the time, to give a voice to young people and to my students at Yale University.

 Youth are a very important part of the future of this country and they have strong opinions and fresh ideas about the political leadership and the role the US should play in the world.
 These young people deeply care about issues, they are full of ideals and I wanted to give them an equal role in public discourse.

 Corporate media dominates the US media landscape and while in Hollywood you have the independent film scene that is equally important as the big productions, that trend is missing in journalism.
-I realized that there was no indie media in the press corps.
+I realized that there was no indie media in the White House and State Department press corps.
 That’s where The Pavlovic Today comes in.

 Ksenija Pavlovic Mcateer, White House Correspondent, Founder of The Pavlovic Today